-All incoming students are required to take two core courses (Theory in Anthropology and Research Methods).
+All incoming students are required to take two core courses (Theory in Anthropology and Research Methods in Anthropology).
 Some of our elective courses are aimed at a broad range of students from anthropology and from other disciplines, but we also offer seminars of specialized topics.

 Course Requirements by Degree: